typhomnt/Website/content/post/raymarching_intro.md

 {{< figure library="true" src="/Images/RayMarch_Intro/Lava_Lamp_Cube.png" title="Lava Lamp with a cube shaped hole" lightbox="true" >}}

-Now that you can render more complex scenes and I invite you to test all kind of scene configuration by playing with different primitives and different operators.
+Now that you can render more complex scenes and I invite you to test all kind of scene configurations by playing with different primitives and different operators.

-## Bonus Effect : Ambient Occulsion ##
+## Bonus Effect: Ambient Occulsion ##

-Rendering scenes using ray marching present other advantages as it offers additionnal effect pratically for free like it is for Ambient Occlusion.
+Rendering 3D scenes using ray marching also offer other advantages.
+Additionnal rendering effect like Ambient Occlusion can be computed with a reduced cost.
-Ambient Occlusion is the equivalent of ambient lighting but for shadowing, it describe which parts of the scene is likely to not be lighted because of the geometry of its surroundings preventing light ray to reach those areas.
-This effect can be simply noticable at the edges and corners of your room where lights hardly strke those areas.
+Ambient Occlusion is the equivalent of ambient lighting but for shadowing, it describes which parts of the scene that are likely to not be lighted because of the geometry of its surroundings, preventing light ray to reach those areas.
+This effect can be simply be noticed at the edges and corners of your room where lights hardly strike those areas.
-Ray Marching offers us a simple way to approximate the ambient occlusion term.
-The main idea is to cast an ambient occlusion ray from the intersection point in the normal direction and march through this ray.
+Ray Marching offers us a simple way to approximate this ambient occlusion term.
+The main idea is to cast an ambient occlusion ray from the intersection point $p$ in the normal direction $\vec{n}$ and march through this ray step by step with a relatively small $\delta_t$.
+Then at each step, we compute the scene SDF and compare its value to the distance with respect to the intersection point which is equal to $i \delta_t$, $i$ being the number of the current step.
+In the case where the interection point lies on a convex surface like a sphere we expect this distance and the scene SDF to be the same.
+However, it is far from being true in the general case, meaning that the scene SDF can be lower than $i \delta_t$ at some steps, being nearer to other surfaces.
+This simulate the fact that some areas around the intersection point can occlude incomming rays.
+In practice, we first initialize the occlusion factor at $1$ and compute at each step $\frac{(i \delta_t - SDF_{Scene})^2}{i}$ and substract this amount to the occlusion factor.
+Notice the denominator which takes into account that the farther from the intersection point we make this evaluation the less plausible it is as we might look far from the surroundings.

 	float AmbientOcclusion(vec3 point, vec3 normal, float step_dist, float step_nbr)
 	{